Successful Fellows from Recognized Family Medicine Obstetrics Programs Are Eligible to Apply for BCFMO Certification

 To fill the gap, organizations turn to physicians who have successfully completed a fellowship program in family medicine obstetrics.
 Despite their advanced level of training, however, these fellows can encounter resistance when it comes to credentialing and privileging.
 Not only that, but many healthcare organizations are either prioritizing or mandating hiring physicians who are board certified in their specialty.

 The American Board of Physician Specialties® (ABPS) has long maintained that effective health care matters, and, as the aforementioned study shows, fellows of graduate training programs can deliver care comparable to OB/GYN specialists.
-For this reason, the ABPS proudly provides physicians who have completed residency training in family medicine obstetrics a verifiable way to demonstrate their expertise.
-By becoming certified through our Member Board, the Board of Certification in Family Medicine Obstetrics (BCFMO), graduates of recognized fellowships in family medicine obstetrics can solidify their reputation as exceptional health care providers and enjoy benefits such as:
+For this reason, the ABPS proudly provides physicians who have completed training in family medicine obstetrics a verifiable way to demonstrate their expertise.
+By becoming certified through our Member Board, the Board of Certification in Family Medicine Obstetrics (BCFMO), graduates of recognized fellowships in family medicine obstetrics can solidify their reputation as exceptional healthcare providers and enjoy benefits such as:

 • More opportunities for career advancement, which can lead to higher earnings